KFC Coleslaw Recipe with Buttermilk Dressing

 This easy KFC Coleslaw Recipe with Buttermilk Dressing tastes just like the restaurant version.
 Plus it’s the ultimate picnic or barbecue side dish!
 You’ll find an excuse to make it again and again!

 You’ll go crazy for this light, creamy, sweet, and tangy coleslaw dressing which is a simple mixture of buttermilk, mayonnaise, cider vinegar, sugar, and a few seasonings.
-Whisked and added to shredded cabbage makes for the best coleslaw recipe.
+Whisked and added to shredded cabbage makes for the Cabbage Slaw.

 Cabbage and dressing are the two main components of slaw, but with additional ingredients and flavorings, the options are endless.
 Here are some suggestions on how to shake up your coleslaw recipe: